Mortality salience: Potential to cause worldview defense

 Mortality salience has the potential to cause worldview defense, a psychological mechanism that strengthens people's connection with their in-group as a defense mechanism.
-Studies also show that mortality salience can lead people to feel more inclined to punish minor moral transgressions.
-One such study divided a group of judges into two groups—one that was asked to reflect upon their own mortality, and one group that was not.
+Studies also show that mortality salience can lead people to feel more inclined to punish what they believe to be minor moral transgressions.
+One such study divided a group of judges into two groups—one that was asked to reflect upon their mortality, and one group that was not.
 The judges were then asked to set a bond for an alleged prostitute.
 The group that had reflected on mortality set an average bond of $455, while the control group's average bond was $50.
+What prompted the increase is unclear, only the correlation was demonstrated.
+Possible interpretations include cultural beliefs about maintaining moral codes leading to a successful afterlife as promised in religions incentivizing the punishment of moral transgressions, or that the increased punishments could simply represent a desire to be more impactful on the world before death, some other cause, or multiple.

 Another study found that mortality salience could cause an increase in support for martyrdom and military intervention.
-It found that students who had reflected on their mortality showed preference towards people who supported martyrdom, and indicated they might consider martyrdom themselves.
-They also found that, especially among students who were politically conservative, mortality salience increased support for military intervention, but not among students who were politically liberal.
+It found that students who reflected on their mortality preferred people who supported martyrdom, and indicated they might consider martyrdom themselves.
+They also found that, especially among politically conservative students, mortality salience increased support for military intervention, but not among students who were politically liberal.

 Gender, emotion and sex

 A study tested "the hypothesis that mortality salience intensifies gender differences in reactions to sexual and emotional infidelity".
-In the study, participants were asked to work through packets that had mortality salience manipulation questions in each.
+In the study, participants were asked to work through packets containing mortality salience manipulation questions.
 In the results, they found that "sex is more relevant to the self-esteem of men than women and being in a committed relationship is relatively more important to women than for men".
 Therefore, when linking mortality salience to gender, emotion, and sex, men are more likely to suffer from sexual infidelity, and women are more likely to suffer from emotional infidelity.
 The results of this study showed that there is a logistic regression revealing a significant three-way interaction between gender, sex value, and mortality salience for the item pitting "passionate sex" against "emotional attachment".